The Restaurant is open for outside dining!

 while seated at your table.

-This week the food truck will be open at The Inn:
+This week the food truck will not be open at The Inn:

 you are welcome to enjoy the wonderful waterfront view,